quorumcontrol/tupelo-docs/platform_performance.md

 testing processes have been getting more robust.
 The number of regions and instance type are noted with the results below.

-We will continue to share these exciting numbers as they become available.
+We will continue to share these numbers as they become available.

 ***

 ## January 6th - Latest update
-Refactoring workflow to use actor model [ProtoActor](http://proto.actor).
+The workflow was refactored to use actor model [ProtoActor](http://proto.actor).
-Adding additional in-memory state.
+More of the state was moved to be held in-memory.

 | Signers | Throughput  | Finality (mean)  | Finality (P95)  |
 | ------- |:-----------:|:---------:|:---------:|